FAQ

 In the second session I usually will begin a full intake where I will take notes and ask you questions about your history, relationships, habits, and lifestyle.
 This will help give me context for what’s going on in your life currently.

-I work collaboratively with my clients.
+As sessions progress, they are different for every client.
+I do my best to work collaboratively with my clients.
 I encourage clients to let me know if a direction I am doing isn’t working for them, or if something I said landed the wrong way.
 Talking openly about these sorts of things lays the groundwork for relational growth both inside and outside of therapy and is an important skill to cultivate.